 Dr John O’Sullivan

-Dr O’Sullivan is an Australian electrical engineer.
-His work in the application of Fourier transforms to radio astronomy, led to his invention, with colleagues, of a core technology that made wireless LAN fast and reliable.
-This technology was patented by CSIRO and thus Dr O’Sullivan is also credited with the invention of Wi-Fi.
+Dr O’Sullivan is an Australian electrical engineer who is credited with inventing wi-fi.
+His work in the application of Fourier transforms to radio astronomy led to his invention, with colleagues, of a core technology that made wireless LAN fast and reliable and was later patented by CSIRO.
+He is currently involved with the Square Kilometre Array, a global next-generation radio telescope project involving institutions from over 20 countries.
+In 2009, he was awarded the CSIRO Chairman’s Medal and the Australian Prime Minister’s Prize for Science.

 Professor John Shine AC